 I am proud to be a part of the team at Newgate 180 that provides a consistent, compassionate approach that shows a vested interest in each client’s personal journey of recovery.

 I am an honours graduate from Seneca College and am a Registered Social Services Worker.
 I am pursuing a bachelor’s degree in Social Work through distance education, and have a completion date of December 2017.
 I have 14 years’ experience in the human services field with a focus of empowering clients to reach personal goals through a holistic approach.

 “I always felt drawn to help those who face adversity and possess vulnerabilities.
 This I call my ‘Wounded Bird Complex’.
 Because of this, I chose to take this inherent need and nurture it through ongoing schooling and ultimately my career.

 Since beginning at Newgate only recently, I have come to admire the integrity and respect between clients and staff.
-There is a high level of mutual understanding and respect despite the difficulties that these clients face daily.
+There is a high level of mutual understanding and respect, despite the difficulties that these clients face daily.
 What really inspired me within minutes of my arrival was that the atmosphere created was one of dignity and trust.
-In the short time I have been here, I have been blown away by the progress the clients make in a very short period of time in regards to challenging their previous behaviors and creating realistic goals for the future.
-I can see the difference in clients when they are working on this mind, body , and spirit.
+In the short time I have been here, I have been blown away by the progress the clients make in a very short period of time with regards to challenging their previous behaviours and creating realistic goals for their future.
+I can see the difference in clients when they are working on this mind, body, and spirit.
 This is so amazing to see.
-In the future,m I hope to pursue a bachelor’s degree in Psychology, as well as upgrading my education to include addictions-specific counselling certification.”
+In the future, I hope to pursue a bachelor’s degree in Psychology, as well as upgrading my education to include an addictions-specific counselling certification.”